 Sometimes I make films.

 Other times I build websites and do other stuff.
 Here are some of my favorite personal projects.
-You can subscribe to get notified when I have a new project to share.

 Once upon a time I resurrected a long lost opera

 When I discovered that my great grandfather left behind a long lost opera that had never been performed, I was curious what the opera sounded like.

 So I did what any normal person would do– I decided to put on the world premiere of the show, called Andina!
 I also made a funny documentary film about the whole adventure.
 The resulting film won a bunch of awards at film festivals across the country and was broadcast on some PBS stations.

 Visit the website for The Way to Andina →

 I made a documentary film about affordable housing activists

 While the city of Chicago was trying to host the 2016 Olympics, my co-producer Tristan Hanson and I were embedded with a group of affordable housing activists trying to use the games as leverage to help their community.

 We had our cameras rolling when the city's attempt to bring the Olympics to Chicago ultimately failed.
 The story of community activists trained by President Barack Obama also tells the history of Chicago's Bronzeville neighborhood and segregation in the city.